chadmichel/Korben/README.md

 IndexedDB is a key/value store, with the ability to create indexes on individual columns.
 The first level item of an IndexedDB database, is the database itself.
 A single site can have mutliple databases, each will have their own name.

 Within IndexedDB database you have multiple stores, each store can contain a set of objects.
 The objects within a store can contain different object schemas, there is no requirement that all the objects must be the same within a single store.

+Indexes can be added to any property within a store.
+Indexes allow you to quickly and easily iterate over all records in index order.

+What could you use an index for?
+* Iterate over all records by a date field.
+* Find all records that have property whose value is between 100 and 200.

 #How to use?